 Conversely, large flu or even a simple cold will nail you to bed.
 It will significantly increase sleepiness and time spent sleeping too.
 No need to resist or feel guilty.
 Cytokines, the molecules secreted by your immune system to fight the viral or bacterial invader, act like natural sleeping pills.

 They will cause an increase and an intensification of your slow, non-REM sleep (cf art1 part1 — phases of sleep), thus decreasing the amount of energy necessary for your body and especially your brain.
 This energy can be preserved to help the body recover, or spent to cause a fever that will help fight the infection.
 But nothing in this function justifies the need for loss of consciousness related to sleep.
 So it’s probably an opportunistic function.

 Sleep: a public and individual health issue

 Given the downward trend in the duration and quality of sleep in recent decades, this reciprocal relationship between sleep and immunity may well represent an important public and individual health issue in the years to come.
-Dreem has a role to play in this challenge: by improving the quality of your sleep, it supports your immune system and allows you to cope with the attacks of germs.
+Dreem has a role to play in this challenge: restructuring your sleep in 3 steps, it supports your immune system.